weex/addrgen/README.md

     python addrgen.py

+### Mac OS X

+For some reason, the script segfaults on OS X unless it's run in in 32-bit mode.
+Instead, those on OS X should run:

+    bash addrgen.sh

 ### Generating other types of addresses

 Supply the version number for your desired address  with the --otherversion switch. (supported by pywallet at least)